isahaqabdullah/Kronos_Penaltytracking/README.md

 ## Impact

 - Reduced manual penalty reconciliation time by approximately 70%
-- Established a reusable framework for future FIA event automation at Dubai Kartdrome
+- Established a reusable framework for future event automation at Dubai Kartdrome